Shelka4444/Election_Analysis/README.md

 ## Summary

 The analysis of the election shows that:

-- There were xxxxxx votes cast in the election.
+- There were 369,711 votes cast in the election.
-- The candidates were: XXXXX
+- The candidates were:
+  - Charles Casper Stockham
+  - Diana DeGette
+  - Raymon Anthony Doane
 - The candidate results were:
-  - XXX recieved x% of the vote and y number of votes.
+  - Charles Casper Stockham recieved 23.0% of the vote and 85,213 number of votes.
-  - XXX recieved x% of the vote and y number of votes.
+  - Diana DeGette recieved 73.8% of the vote and 272,892 number of votes.
-  - XXX recieved x% of the vote and y number of votes.
+  - Raymon Anthony Doane recieved 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-  - XXX who recieved ....
+  - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview

 ## Challenge Summary